 Current Taproot Teachers (click the name to go directly to that teacher's bio)

 I was born and raised in Williamsburg, Iowa and I feel deeply connected to my Iowan home.
-I feel lucky that I have had the opportunity to develop a strong sense of place and with each of my days at Taproot, I feel more and more connected to our home, to nature, and to myself.
+I feel lucky that I have had the opportunity to develop a strong sense of place and with each of my days at Taproot, I feel more and more connected to our home, nature, and myself.

 What brought you to working with children?
 During summer breaks, I worked at a couple of summer camps--Camp Courageous and the MacBride Wildlife Camps.
 I always enjoyed being around kids.
 I love the way every child has their own unique personality that makes them special.